xmartlabs/fountain-docs/FountainCoroutines.md

 )
 ```

-There's only one required structure, [`NotPagedCoroutinePageFetcher<out ListResponse<Value>>`], which Fountain uses to handle the paging.
+There's only one required structure, [`NotPagedCoroutinePageFetcher<out ListResponse<Value>>`], that Fountain uses to handle the paging.

 In addition, there are some optional parameters that you can define:
 - [`ioServiceCoroutineDispatcher : CoroutineDispatcher`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.experimental/-coroutine-dispatcher/): The [CoroutineDispatcher] with which the service call will be made.
 By default, the library will use [Dispatchers.IO].